 Export control laws and economic sanctions prohibit the shipment of some of our products to embargoed or sanctioned countries, governments and persons.
 While we train our employees to comply with these regulations, use third party screening software, and take other measures, we cannot guarantee that a violation will not occur.
 A prohibited shipment could have negative consequences, including government investigations, penalties, fines, civil and criminal sanctions and reputational harm.
-Any change in export or import regulations, economic sanctions or related legislation, shift in the enforcement or scope of existing regulations, or change in the countries, governments, persons or technologies targeted by such regulations, could decrease our ability to export or sell our products internationally.
-Any limitation on our ability to export or sell our products could materially adversely affect our business.
+Any change in export or import regulations, economic sanctions or related legislation, shift in the enforcement or scope of existing regulations, or change in the countries, governments, persons or technologies targeted by such regulations, could decrease our ability to export or sell our products could materially adversely affect our business.